Beauty therapist insurance Beauty therapist insurance

 Allergic reaction

-A customer suffers an allergic reaction to a product used during a facial and needs medical attention.
-Product liability would cover the legal and compensation costs.
+A customer suffers a serious allergic reaction to a product used during a dermal filler injection and is hospitalised.
+Treatment cover can cover your legal and compensation costs.

 An injured employee

-An employee accidentally trips over a wire that was on the salon floor and hurts their back.
-Employers' liability would cover the legal and compensation costs.
+An employee accidentally trips over a wire that was on the salon floor, hurting their back and they make a claim against your business.
+Employers' liability can cover your legal and compensation costs.

 A break in

-A burglar breaks into your salon at night through the locked door, stealing cash, a laptop and stock.
-Building, contents and stock cover would replace what was taken.
+A burglar breaks into your salon at night through the locked door, stealing your work laptop that you use to manage your bookings.
+Business equipment cover can pay to replace your gear that was taken.

 Data breach

-A hacker accesses your systems, taking customer emails and affecting your sales.
-Cyber cover would reimburse the lost income and compensation to customers.
+A hacker accesses your systems, stealing your customers' emails and personal data.
+Cyber insurance can cover the compensation you may owe to the customers affected.

 1